 Additional documents to hire developers

 Ready to sign a contract with the best developers?

-- A non-disclosure agreement, NDA.
-Also, you might ask to sign it at the beginning of the selection process.
+- A non-disclosure agreement (NDA).
+You might ask for it to be signedat the beginning of the selection process.

-Now equipped with the necessary knowledge on the process of choosing your dream software developers this is time to take the first step and start sourcing.
+Now you’re equipped with the necessary knowledge about the process of choosing your dream software developers, this is the time to take the first step and start sourcing.

-Even though you will never avoid the risk that outsourcing IT brings, you can minimize it with more knowledge and insights in the market of development agencies.
+Even though you will never completely avoid the risk that outsourcing IT brings, you can minimise it with more knowledge and insights into the market of development agencies.